-1) Turn off the main power supply to the furnace.

-2) Loosen and remove the two thumb nuts securing the

-blower / flipper assembly to the large air tube, and remove the blower / flipper assembly.

-3) Lubricate the blower motor every six months with 10 to 20 drops of SAE 10W or 20W non-detergent oil (ML Type) or with electric motor oil in the appropriate oil holes.
-The oil holes are on the bottom of the blower.

-4) With a small brush, scrape any dust or residue that has accumulated on the fins of the blower.

-5) With a scraper or brush, remove any residue built up on the flipper assembly.

-6) Ensure the flipper is resting completely on its seat.
-If it is not resting completely, perhaps there is dust or soot built up on the flipper, or some other obstruction not allowing it to close tightly.

-7) Securely fasten the blower / flipper assembly back to the large airtube ensuring there are no air leaks.
+- 1) Turn off the main power supply to the furnace. - 2) Loosen and remove the two thumb nuts securing the blower / flipper assembly to the large air tube, and remove the blower / flipper assembly. - 3) With a small brush, scrape any dust or residue that has accumulated on the fins of the blower - 4) With a small brush or scraper, scrape any dust or residue built up on the flipper assembly. - 5) Ensure the flipper is resting completely on its seat.
+If it is not resting completely, perhaps there is dust or soot built up on the flipper, or some other obstruction not allowing it to close tightly. - 6) Securely fasten the blower/flipper assembly back to the large air tube ensuring there are no air leaks

-Combustion Air Blower

-- 1) Turn off the main power supply to the furnace. - 2) Loosen and remove the thumbnuts securing the blower / flipper assembly to the air tube. - 3) Disconnect the electrical wire from the blower.

-4) Remove the flipper assembly from the blower by removing the four bolts.
-This will require a 7/16 inch wrench.

-- 5) Attach the existing flipper assembly to the new blower. - 6) Rewire the electrical wire to the blower.
+- 1) Turn off the main power supply to the furnace. - 2) Loosen and remove the thumbnuts securing the blower / flipper assembly to the air tube - 3) Disconnect the electrical wire from the blower. - 4) Remove the flipper assembly from the blower by removing the four bolts.
+This will require a 7/16 inch wrench. - 5) Attach the existing flipper assembly to the new blower. - 6) Rewire the electrical wire to the blower.
 Contact a licensed electrician if you have any questions. - 7) Securely fasten the blower back to the air tube ensuring that there are no air leaks.